cuu/gsnotify/README.md

 Simple notify widget for [GameShell](https://www.clockworkpi.com/)

-Running scripts Under Jobs every 30 seconds,and display the results on top of screen
+Running scripts Under **"Jobs"** folder every 30 seconds,and display the results on top of screen

 The script will receive a parameter of unix timestamp ( in bash , it's $1)